 LIFT FLOOR BREAKS OPEN

 You may have seen the video where the Lift floor falls away but turns out to be multiple screens on the floor.
 Well, this Japanese prank show ACTUALLY breaks the floor open.

 The victim walks into the lift and suddenly the floor splits in two as they fall down into a bright white shoot and slide into a pool of gooey slime!

 Yes, officially “Next Level” pranking.

-The funniest part of this prank is the slow-motion camera which captures the shicked expressions of the victims as they plunge to their impending doom!
+The funniest part of this prank is the slow-motion camera which captures the shocked expressions of the victims as they plunge into their impending doom!

 DISAPPEARING BEAM WITH NO FLOOR – DERO GAMESHOW

 A Japanese challenge show called DERO or aka Escape Game challenges its competitors to stand on a thin support beam after the floor below has been retracted!
 All that can be seen below is an ‘infinite’ drop into black nothingness!
 (Think Indiana Jones!).